codepath/android_guides/Configuring-a-Parse-Server.md

 <a href="https://robomongo.org/download"><img src="http://i.imgur.com/9Qtt6Xs.png" width="450" /></a>

-To access Mongolab databases using Robomongo, be sure to go the MongoDB instance in the Heroku panel as shown above.
+To access mLab databases using Robomongo, be sure to go the MongoDB instance in the Heroku panel as shown above.
 Look for the following URL: `mongodb://<dbuser>:<dbpassword>@ds017212.mlab.com:11218/heroku_2flx41aa`.
 Use that to identify the login credentials:

 ```
 address: ds017212.mlab.com